wp-plugins/projectmanager/readme.txt

 `[project id=x template=**gallery-custom** cat_id=y]`

-= Hook Project into user profile =
+= Extend User Profile =

-It is possible to hook one project into the user profile to use it as extended profile.
-Thus it could be used to implement a player registration in combination with my [LeagueManager Plugin](http://wordpress.org/extend/plugins/leaguemanager/).
-Users need the capability `project_user_profile` to use this feature.
-By default only Administrators and Editors have this, but you can use [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/) for finetuning.
+Projects can be linked with the user profile.
+Any usr with capability *projectmanager_user* can use this feature.
+If the default role has this capability users get added to each project that has the hook activated and can edit data through their profile.
+To subsequently add a Wordpress user to a project, use the *Add WP User* Link in the dataset form, located next to the name field.
+The added dataset will be linked to this user.

 = Custom icons for Admin Menu =
 If you want to use custom icons for the admin menu put them in